choria-io/website/blog/content/post/2020/07/01/choria_scout.md

 }
 ```

-Above creates a check which includes auto remediation and node specific overrides via JSON data on the node.
+The block above creates a check which includes auto-remediation and node specific overrides via JSON data on the node.

 Current main features:

- * Checks once configured runs without any central coordination and without requiring network connections
+ * Once configured, checks run without any central coordination and without requiring network connections
  * Supports the popular Nagios 4 exit code plugin API with Goss support planned
- * Support auto remediation of issues without any central coordination
+ * Support auto-remediation of issues without any central coordination
- * Scalable to 100s of thousands of nodes
+ * Scalable to hundreds of thousands of nodes
  * Event archival and Stream Processing via NATS JetStream
- * CLI observation tools to view live results stream and force or inhibit checks
+ * CLI observation tools to view a stream of live results and force or inhibit checks
  * API to set maintenance mode for any check or force immediate checks, subject to AAA, 2FA and OPA Policies with support
    for authentication against Okta and other enterprise systems.
 Ruby and Golang supported.
- * Can integrate with any other Autonomous Agent features such as cron like 5-field schedules for when checks should run
+ * Can integrate with any other Autonomous Agent features such as cron-like 5-field schedules for when checks should run
- * Alerting through the Prometheus Alert Manager with integrations to Pager Duty etc
+ * Alerting through the Prometheus Alertmanager with integrations to Pager Duty etc
  * Check results can optionally be published to Prometheus Node Exporter to enable Prometheus + Grafana for over all
-   health, aggregate statuses and node level dashboards showing all checks and alerts for a node.
+   health, aggregate statuses and node-level dashboards showing all checks and alerts for a node.
- * For non Prometheus integrations each state transition gets published as a CloudEvents v1.0 format message
+ * For non-Prometheus integrations, each state transition gets published as a CloudEvents v1.0 format message
  * Each check result (or just problem ones) are published as CloudEvents v1.0 format messages
  * Optional configuration via Puppet

 Future features:

- * Additional related Autonomous Agent Watchers like integration into [Goss](https://github.com/aelsabbahy/goss)
+ * AAdditional related Autonomous Agent Watchers such as integration into [Goss](https://github.com/aelsabbahy/goss)
  * Check Configuration updated without Puppet utilising NATS JetStream
- * Purpose build CLI manager
+ * Purpose built CLI manager
+ * A Gateway suite to filter, modify and emit events into other systems
  * A purpose specific distribution of the features into a purpose built binary
    * Single binary install
-   * Auto enrolling of new nodes into the infrastructure including Certificate Authorities managed by
+   * Auto-enrolling of new nodes into the infrastructure including Certificate Authorities managed by Kubernetes cert-manager
-     Kubernetes Cert Manager
    * Suitable for deploying as side cars next to microservices in Kubernetes
    * Included event router to send Cloud Events to KNative, Azure Event Grid and similar systems